phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b> Quotes: </b>

 -After removing Saul, he made David their king.
-God testified concerning him: I have found David son of Jesse, a man after my own heart; he will do everything I want him to do.
+God testified concerning him: I have found David son of Jesse, a man after my own heart; he will do everything I want him to do. ~Acts 13:22

--Since you are precious and honored in my sight, and because I love you, I will give people in exchange for you, nations in exchange for your life.
+-Since you are precious and honored in my sight, and because I love you, I will give people in exchange for you, nations in exchange for your life. ~Isaiah 43:4

--Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” (<a href=" https://en.wikipedia.org/wiki/Global_Positioning_System "> GPS or Cheat Sheet </a> )
+-Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” (<a href=" https://en.wikipedia.org/wiki/Global_Positioning_System "> GPS or Cheat Sheet </a> ) ~Isaiah 30:21

 -Let them return to you, but you must not return to them.
 Never Never.